About Glossopdale Furniture Project

 4. To provide volunteers with training to help them into paid employment.

 The Project consists of a Manager (Joan Cook), paid staff, volunteers and a Board of Trustees.

 Our Management Committee consists of representatives from the referral agencies.

-Glossopdale Furniture Project is a Registered Charity (Number 1080338) and is supported by Derbyshire County Council, High Peak Borough Council, Peak National Park Authority, High Peak & Derbyshire Dales PCT and Lloyds/TSB Foundation.
+Glossopdale Furniture Project is a registered charity and company limited by guarantee (Number 1080338) and is supported by Derbyshire County Council, High Peak Borough council, the Clinical Commissioning Group and various Charitable Trusts.